ttungl/HeteroArchGen4M2S/README.md

 2. Required tools to build and run with HeteroArchGen4M2S:

 	* Python 2.7

 3. Download and install `multi2sim-5.0` from `https://github.com/Multi2Sim/multi2sim`.

-4. Download McPAT (current version-1.3) from `https://code.google.com/archive/p/mcpat/`.
+4. Download `McPAT` (current version-1.3) from `https://code.google.com/archive/p/mcpat/`.
 Unzip it under multi2sim-5.0 directory and install it following the README file.

+5. Download and install `CACTI6.5` from `http://www.hpl.hp.com/research/cacti/cacti65.tgz`.

+	* CACTI 6.5 is used to obtain the cache and memory latency.

-5. Required benchmarks to run:
+6. Required benchmarks to run:

 	* Download benchmarks from `https://github.com/Multi2Sim`, then unzip the benchmarks' files under the installed multi2sim directory, then compile the benchmarks following the README file.

 	> Note: In case you want to run CUDA benchmarks, you can download other benchmarks for CPU-GPU systems such as Rodinia, Parboil, etc. Your desktop should have a NVIDIA graphic card (e.g., NVIDIA Quadro 4000), and you need to install the graphic card driver for running the simulation.
 (When compiling benchmarks, use `-m32` to make compatible with `multi2sim`).